AlterMannomann/otap/README.md

 # Version: otap v1.0.0-alpha.1
 See also [releases](https://github.com/AlterMannomann/otap/releases).
 # UNDER DEVELOPMENT
-This is currently just an stable alpha version.
-Beta is on the way.
+This is currently the not yet finished beta version.
+Existing tests need rework due to introducing session language support.
+More tests still needed.

 You may use the script [otap_package_update.sql](./setup/otap_package_update.sql) for usual updates.
 DBA install supports update and should be run accordingly before the package update to have the necessary grants.
 Run [otap_dba_setup.sql](./setup/otap_dba_setup.sql) as SYSDBA.
 Updates in database structure will get announced.
 ### Current changes
+- Added logging and warning for dynamic block execution by test functions
+- Added language functionality to translate table and alpha version of session language support
 - Generate fully integrated with current state
 - Add new schema test functions
 - Fix search conditions for schema functions in some NULL situations
-- Moved generate access to otap_test.
-option.
-- otap can now grant the otap user role to others
 ### Next steps
 - Test otap functionality with otap and enhance functionality as needed
 - Enhance documentation
 - Integrate schema setup into dba setup for one step installation
 ### Current state
-Pre-alpha, basically stable with following tests (package otap_test):
+Stable alpha with following tests (package otap_test):
 - has_table
 - has_column
 - has_package